 Thanks to Our Donors, Maui United Way’s Fire Response Is Making a Difference for Impacted Families

-MUW is working in close collaboration with state and county leaders, nonprofit organizations, and community members to get an understanding of unmet needs.
-With equity at the core of our work, we want to ensure every person has what they need to rebuild their lives.
+In close collaboration with state and county leaders, nonprofit partners, and community members, Maui United Way is identifying and addressing unmet needs.
+With equity at the core of our mission, we are committed to ensuring that everyone in our community has the opportunity and resources to rebuild their lives.

 Maui United Way’s local providers help to feed thousands of survivors with fresh produce and proteins from local growers and suppliers.
 With support from us and other organizations, Common Ground Collective has been providing between 8,000 to 10,000 meals daily, and Salvation Army-Maui Corps is working with partners to prepare more than 2,000 meals per day.